nfabacus/docker-frontend/README.md

   3) Go to more options
   4) Go to settings, set the AWS_ACCESS_KEY and AWS_SECRET_KEY
 12. Go back to .travis.yml file, and set the env variables.
+13. To see, if it actually deploys, commit and push to the master.
+14. Go back to Travis CI and AWS Beanstalk to see the progress/status.